-The main mine production focus during the quarter has been on the open pit mining of the Kerr vein and the processing of ore from the low grade stockpile.
-Mining from the Kearney pit was restricted during the guarter which resulted in additional ore being mined from lower grade areas.
-Production from Kearney was restricted due to limitations in the disposal of surplus rock which had been stockpiled over a period of time from earlier mining at the Kearney pit.
+The main mine production focus during the second guarter has been on the open pit mining of the Kearney and Kerr veins together with the processing of ore from the low grade stockpile.
+Production from Kearney was restricted due to limitations in the disposal of surplus rock which had been stockpiled over a period of time and has now reached capacity levels which has impacted negatively on production from the Kearney open pit.
 Whilst the mine is required under its planning permission to dispose of the surplus rock from the site the consent to transport the surplus rock offsite was not confirmed by the relevant local authority until February 2012.
-This had resulted in the level of stockpiled surplus rock reaching capacity levels which has impacted negatively on production from the Kearney open pit.
-However, in order to comply with conditions attached to the permit, it will be mid-year before the transportation of surplus rock commences.
-This has and will result in low grade material being worked in 2012 which will result in both revenues and cash generation being reduced in 2012.
-Because of adverse impact on current and future production levels a number of redundancies were effected at the end of the first quarter with further redundancies planned for the second quarter of 2012.
+However, in order to comply with conditions attached to this permit, it will be later in 2012 before the transportation of surplus rock can commence.
+This limitation has and will result in low grade material being worked in 2012 which will result in both revenues and cash generation being reduced.
+Because of adverse impact on current and future production levels a number of redundancies were effected at the end of the first quarter with further redundancies planned for later in the year.
 The relocation of the site offices in late 2011 together with the resolution of the surplus rock issue, will in time allow the mine to further extend the northerly extent of the Kearney pit within the existing planning consents.
-Stripping of till from Kearney north in preparation for the mining of some higher grade ore commenced during the guarter.
-All waste rock that had been stripped from the Kerr vein together with some material from the waste rock stockpile was utilized for the construction of paste cell seven.
+Ore mined from Kearney north during the quarter produced lower than expected grades due to both lower grade of ore mined and narrower than expected widths which led to excessive dilution of the mined ore.
+Mining from the Kerr veins during the guarter was reasonably successful with two of the veins mined being of high grade with the remaining two being more problematical.

-During the first quarter the mill was fed with a combination of lower grade ore which was blended with ore from other sources.
-However production was restricted during a problematic three week period when a large amount of clay from the low grade material passed through the standard cone crusher.
-Recoveries improved during the quarter.
+During the second quarter the mill was fed with a combination of lower grade ore which was blended with ore from Kearney and Kerr.
+However production was hampered by the ongoing variations in the metallurgy due to the inconsistent grade of ore being milled.
 Production was also hampered during the quarter by unplanned downtime in the plant which continued to be problematical.

-Discussions with the regulatory authorities in Northern Ireland continued during the first guarter of 2012 when Omagh Minerals obtained confirmation of planning permits to transport surplus rock offsite to be integrated into the local aggregate industry.
-Permission is awaited regarding four planning applications which were submitted to the planning service authorities during the fourth quarter of 2011.
-Two of these were in connection with proposals to drill boreholes to determine mineralization at depth on the Kearney and Joshua veins.
-The remaining two were in connection with the construction and renovation of passing bays for the removal of surplus rock and the construction of a lower portal structure and truncated adit for underground mining on the Kearney vein.
-Additionally a further permitting application will require to be submitted by the mine in order to make additional ore available for mining and in particular for the proposed potential underground mine on the Kearney/Joshua deposits.
-Further progress was made on both the underground development plans and the surface infrastructure development plans during the quarter.
-The underground mine plan is being finalised.
-Pre consultation discussions with regulating parties continued during the quarter.
-The Environmental Impact Assessment is now at draft stage and is being reviewed in detail prior to final sign off.
+Discussions with the regulatory authorities in Northern Ireland continued during the second quarter of 2012.
+While permission is still awaited regarding three of the four planning applications submitted to the planning service authorities in 2011 progress was made during the second quarter with permission expected to be granted in the near future.
+Two of the applications are in connection with proposals to drill boreholes to determine mineralization at depth on the Kearney and Joshua veins.
+The remaining application is in connection with the construction of a lower portal structure and truncated adit for underground mining on the Kearney vein.
+Permission has already been granted for the renovation and construction of passing bays for the removal of surplus rock in order to make additional ore available for mining and in particular for the proposed potential underground mine on the Kearney/Joshua deposits.
+The underground mine plan and Environmental Impact Assessment have been finalised and have now been submitted to the Planning Services.
 The local Planning Service has recently implemented new EU rules regarding Waste Management which the operating mine already complies with.
-However, there is additional paperwork and back-up material required and this will be submitted alongside the new underground application.
+Additional paperwork and back-up material will be submitted s required.